Eastern Medicine Course

 Eastern Medicine FAQ

 No. In Australia, Traditional Chinese Medicine is a registered profession, requiring a four-year government accredited course in order to use certain titles or in any way describe yourself as a Chinese medicine practitioner.
-The law is quite strict in this regard, so we recommend that our students either complete this course for personal development, as part of the Diploma of Naturopathy or practice as an Ayurvedic or Eastern Lifestyle Consultant.
+The law is quite strict in this regard, so we recommend that our students either complete this course for personal development, as part of the Certificate of Naturopathy or practice as an Ayurvedic or Eastern Lifestyle Consultant.
 To learn more about the government’s registration process for Traditional Chinese Medicine, click here.

 Yes, you can enrol and start your studies at any time.
 This is an online course and there is no classroom attendance.
 Currently this is a textbook based only course; we do not have video content or any additional components.